 The whole fitness industry was negatively affected by the Covid-19 outbreak.
-With having the LifeFit studios closed again in the course of the second lockdown, the LFG expects further implications on future financial performance from a short/mid-term perspective.
+With having had the LifeFit studios closed again in the course of the second lockdown, the LFG expects further implications on future financial performance from a short/mid-term perspective.
 Member visitation and joiner volume started on a low level after the first closing period and increases to almost prior year levels in August and September 2020.
-By ensuring best-in-class hygiene standards we will comfort the members to work-out and come back to routine when clubs will reopen again.
-In the long-term LFG is confident that health and fitness will be even more focused in the society.
+By ensuring best-in-class hygiene standards we will comfort the members to work-out and come back to routine since clubs are reopen again from mid of June 2021 onwards.
+First week's key drivers make confident for a rapid operational rebound of the business.
+In the longterm LFG is confident that health and fitness will be even more focused in the society.